 Non-focus: Science, political issues, Arctic (except as above).

 Concept: The SouthPole-sium is being organized as an informal and enjoyable opportunity for those interested or involved in the Subject Focus (see above) to come together, meet one another, trade ideas and pursue common interests.
 In other words, the SouthPole-sium will be something of an extended "bull session," social hour, and networking opportunity.

 Approach: All attendees will be encouraged to participate, either by giving short (15-20 minute) presentations on their subject(s) of interest or by actively participating in the discussions or by generally helping out in the running of the event.
 Although a bit unstructured this seemed to work well in Jaffrey, Craobh Haven and Oslo.
 Any attendee reading a paper may be sent packing!

-Those wishing to make presentations should contact the Coordinator or any member of The Irish Contingent.
+Those wishing to make presentations should contact the Coordinator (Rob Stephenson) who will forward the information on to Joe O'Farrell.
 This time around we will ask several attendees to organize ahead of time some talks around some common subject thread and to moderate the resulting sessions (see below 'Volunteer Opportunities').

-Venue: The venue will be the Stephen's Green Hibernian Club.
+Venue: The venue for Friday afternoon through Saturday evening will be the Stephen's Green Hibernian Club in central Dublin.

 Likely Attendees: Bookcollectors, booksellers, librarians, archivists, writers & publishers, historians.
 Amateurs more than academics.
 Attendance will be limited to 90 (At the previous SouthPole-siums the attendance ranged between 59 and 66.)